ranobe-org/ranobe/README.md

 #### must have

 - [x] basic source browsing and reading
+- [x] improve ui for details and chapters page
 - [ ] chapter sort and search
 - [ ] continuous vertical scroll for reader
-- [ ] improve ui for details page
+- [ ] complete search page with keyword search
 - [ ] reader text formatting
-- [ ] complete search page with keyword search
 - [ ] add settings page with theme selection
 - [ ] sources list selection
 - [ ] add to library, only store novel in db